What is philophobia? What are the causes and the symptoms of philophobia and what can you do to overcome it?

 7. You only enjoy the physical part of a relationship

-Nevertheless, having philophobia doesn’t mean you don’t enjoy having sex and for most people, it has little to do with the physical parts of the relationship.
-The truth is that like everyone else, you need someone to kiss, cuddle and sleep with.
+Having philophobia doesn’t mean you don’t enjoy having sex and for most people, it has little to do with the physical parts of the relationship.
+The truth is that like everyone else, you need someone to kiss, cuddle, and sleep with.

 It might sound strange, but you don’t have any problem whatsoever with showing affection in the bedroom.
 What troubles you is how you are expected to behave after the physical part is over because the last thing you want to do is take this intimacy to the next level.

 Just as any other phobia, philophobia can be treated with medications that will help ease the emotional baggage and physical symptoms and with Cognitive Behavioral Therapy.
 Antidepressant drugs are used to alleviate any negative psychological and physical symptoms that stem from philophobia.

 Yet, the main focus is on Cognitive Behavioral Therapy (CBT).
 CBT is considered the most effective treatment when it comes to fighting the enemy called philophobia and most other phobias as well.
 The focus is on targeting the culprit, aka the cause, of philophobia and then converting a person’s thoughts into positive ones.

 It is all about reducing anxiety toward certain romantic situations and establishing the basis for harmony and emotional well-being.
 Soon, unreasonable fear converts into an understanding of it, and this understanding allows you to change your mindset.

 In case you just discovered that you have philophobia…